shwi6838/ATLS-4360-Projects/README.md

 This project is a To-Do App that uses Interact.js, a new javascript library I haven't used yet.

+### Proposal

+Topic: To Do List / Planner

+API/ Library:  Interactjs or Draggablejs

+Minimum Viable Product:  A functional , good looking to do list, can add and delete items and move around to order

+Stretch Goals:  Add calendar features (momentjs?) to add dates, have a day planner to plan out many days or a whole week, feature to edit items without remaking them,

+Can use media queries to make the list responsive to different screens / accesibilities

+I chose this idea because I need to better schedule my time

 ### Blog

 My project is a to-do app, and there are many out there so I first googled to-do list app designs and ideas to get a sense of what has already been done.